o3de/o3de.org/content/docs/userguide/gems/builtin/gamelift.md

 ---
-description: ' Learn how to control session workflow when using the &AGSlong; &gem;
+description: ' Learn how to control session workflow when using the Amazon Games Services Gem for Amazon Lumberyard. '
-  for &ALYlong;. '
-title: '&AGS; Gem'
+title: 'AGS Gem'
 ---
 # GameLift Gem {#gems-system-gem-gamelift}